dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <tr class="odd">
 <td>mergeMode</td>
 <td>MERGE, REPLACE</td>
-<td>Sets the merge mode, when doing updates we have two ways of merging the old object with the new one, <strong>MERGE</strong> mode will only overwrite the old property if the new one is not-null, for <strong>REPLACE</strong> mode all properties are overwritten regardsless of null or not.</td>
+<td>Sets the merge mode, when doing updates we have two ways of merging the old object with the new one, <strong>MERGE</strong> mode will only overwrite the old property if the new one is not-null, for <strong>REPLACE</strong> mode all properties are overwritten regardless of null or not.</td>
 </tr>
 <tr class="even">
 <td>flushMode</td>
 <td>AUTO, OBJECT</td>
-<td>Sets the flush mode, decides when to flush the internal cache, <em>strongly</em> reommended to keep this to <strong>AUTO</strong> (which is the default).
+<td>Sets the flush mode, which controls when to flush the internal cache.
+It is <em>strongly</em> recommended to keep this to <strong>AUTO</strong> (which is the default).
 Only use <strong>OBJECT</strong> for debugging purposes, where you are seeing hibernate exceptions and want to pinpoint the exact place where the stack happens (hibernate will only throw when flushing, so it can be hard to know which object had issues).</td>
 </tr>
 <tr class="odd">
 <td>skipSharing</td>
 <td>false, true</td>
-<td>Skip sharing properties, does not merge sharing when doing updates, and does not add user group accessses when creating new objects.</td>
+<td>Skip sharing properties, does not merge sharing when doing updates, and does not add user group access when creating new objects.</td>
 </tr>
 <tr class="even">
 <td>skipValidation</td>